jcavera/lat_lon_encoding/README.md

 Both the C and python test files contain a function called "find_max_distance_error".
 This runs through the allowed space of possible latitude and longitude values in small increments in order to find the largest error based on the haversine distance from the initial point to the decoded point.
-For both the C and python versions, the maximum positional error is approximately 27 meters.
-If the C "FTYPE" data type is set to "float" rather than "double" that error goes to approximately 31 meters.
-Still shouting distance.
+For both the C and python versions, the maximum positional error is approximately 27.5 meters at a latitude of 9.31 degrees (north or south) and a longitude of 124.34 degrees (east or west).
+If the C "FTYPE" data type is set to "float" rather than "double" that error goes up to about 32 meters.
+Still in shouting distance.
 Which was the goal.